XanaduAI/strawberryfields/doc/introduction/circuits.rst

 >>> prog2 = prog.compile('gbs')

-Programs can also be compiled for specifric hardware devices using the Xanadu Cloud platform.
+Programs can also be compiled for specific hardware devices using the Xanadu Cloud platform.
 After instantiating a remote engine for the target hardware, the device specifications can be accessed and used for compilation: